cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 For unobserved values, describe why data was not collected or reported, such as non-participating facilities, transmission outages, or voluntary reporting periods.
 State whether unobserved periods or geographies appear as `null` or are absent from the dataset.

-Document the treatment of missing sub-units during geographic roll-ups under [Geographic Aggregation](#geographic-aggregation) rather than in this section.
+Document the treatment of missing sub-units during geographic roll-ups under [Geographic Handling](#geographic-handling) rather than in this section.

 ### 10. Limitations